Maon Synagogue

-The Maon Synagogue is a 6th-century synagogue and archaeological site located in the Negev Desert near Kibbutz Nirim and Kibbutz Nir Oz.
-It is noted for its "magnificent" mosaic floor.
+The Maon Synagogue is a 6th-century Jewish synagogue and archaeological site, located in the western Negev desert, near Kibbutz Nirim and Kibbutz Nir Oz, in Israel.
+The former synagogue is noted for its "magnificent" mosaic floor.

 Archaeological finds

-The original date of the synagogue is uncertain but is before the 6th century.
-In a sixth-century renovation, the northern wall (closest to Jerusalem) was opened and a semi-circular apse to contain a Torah Ark was constructed.
-The floor level was raised and marble columns and a "breathtakingly beautiful" mosaic floor installed.
+The precise construction date of the synagogue remains uncertain, though it predates the 6th century.
+In a sixth-century renovation, the northern wall (closest to Jerusalem) was opened, and a semi-circular apse to contain a Torah Ark was constructed.
+The floor level was raised and marble columns and a "breathtakingly beautiful" mosaic floor were installed.

 At the bottom of the mosaic floor is an amphora flanked by a pair of peacocks.
-A vine flows out of the amphora, forming loops, in each loop is a bird, animal, fruit, or a depiction of steps in the wine making process.
-The design is so similar to the mosaics in the church floor at nearby Shallal that they are thought to have been designed by the same artist.
+A vine flows out of the amphora, forming loops, adorned with representations of birds, animals, fruits or depictions of various stages in the winemaking process.
+The design is similar to the mosaics in the church floor at nearby Shallal ruins, so they are thought to have been designed by the same artist.
 Both floors depict animals and have similar patterns: the synagogue floor is distinguished by a menorah flanked by two lions and several other Jewish ritual objects.
 The seven-branched menorah stands on three legs, like the menorah in the Temple in Jerusalem.
 The legs in Maon are shaped like a lion's paws.
 Alongside the menorah are the symbols of Judah, palm trees and lions.
 Etrogs, a shofar and a lulav are depicted nearby.
 The mosaic has an inscription in Aramaic.
-The upper part of the inscription blesses all members of the community, the lower part honours three donors.
-An identical floor was found in the ancient synagogue in Gaza.
+The upper part of the inscription blesses all members of the community and the lower part honours three donors.

 The synagogue is built on the basilica plan.
 The mosaic is in the central area, the two side aisles were paved with stone.
 The ceiling was made of wooden beams and clay.

-A number of small objects were found by the salvage dig on the floor facing the Torah Ark.
+A number of small objects were found by the rescue excavation on the floor facing the Torah Ark.
 These include coins and bone and metal artifacts that are thought to have been associated with the Torah Ark and its ornamental curtain.
 There were also fragments of glass and ceramic lamps.
 Dozens of amulets were also found, some of them were used by women who were asking for good health.

 Adjacent to the ruins of the synagogue a cistern, water channels and a mikvah.